NeayiAbandoned/q2a-rest-api/README.md

 Search API
 -----------

-Find questions with occurance of the given string
+Find questions with occurance of the given string.

 Sample Input